qgis/QGIS-Documentation/docs/user_manual/plugins/plugins.rst

   of the selected plugin
 * :guilabel:`Reinstall Plugin`: installs the same stable version of the plugin e.g. after it has failed to load
-* :guilabel:`Reinstall Experimental Plugin`: installs the same stable version of the plugin e.g. after it has failed to load
+* :guilabel:`Reinstall Experimental Plugin`: installs the same experimental version of the plugin e.g. after it has failed to load
 * :guilabel:`Upgrade Plugin`: upgrades selected plugin to its latest stable version
 * :guilabel:`Upgrade Experimental Plugin`: upgrades selected plugin to its